Las Vegas Metropolitan Police Department: History

 The Las Vegas Metropolitan Police Department (LVMPD) was formed on July 1, 1973, by merging the Las Vegas Police Department with the Clark County Sheriff's Department.
 Metro serves the city limits of Las Vegas and the unincorporated areas and towns of Clark County.

 In the early 1970s, both the Las Vegas Police Department and the Clark County Sheriff's Department struggled with jurisdictional and budgetary problems.
 Oftentimes, people living in the metropolitan area would call the wrong agency to report crimes in progress, which would delay police response.
 Both agencies were also strapped for manpower, yet used a lot of it duplicating record-keeping and administrative functions in both of the agencies.
 The idea of consolidating the two law enforcement agencies into one metropolitan department began to circulate among the top officials in both agencies, likely due to the close working relationship between the Clark County Sheriff and the Las Vegas Police Chief at that time.
 It was said that even police officers on the Las Vegas Police Department could see that it would be better if the agency were run by the Sheriff, due to the fact that he was an elected official.
 Legislation to merge the Las Vegas Police Department with the Clark County Sheriff's Department was passed by the Nevada State Legislature, and the merger became effective in 1973.

 In 1999, an outside audit conducted by DMG-Maximus, commended the department for having fewer managers and supervisors than are typically found in large police agencies.
 The audit also said that the managers, both sworn and civilian, were of "excellent quality".

 On January 5, 2015, the Las Vegas Metropolitan Police Department officially assumed responsibility for the Las Vegas Township Constable's Office.
 Las Vegas Township Constable's Office continues to be a separate entity but under Metro's Detention Services Division.

 The Las Vegas Metro Police Department has more than 5,800 members.
 Of these, over 2,900 are police officers of various ranks and over 750 are corrections officers of various ranks.

 In November 2024, venture capitalist Ben Horowitz was reported to have funded at least $7.6 million in LVMPD purchases during the previous few years, and to have acted as facilitator between the department and at least six of his a16z portfolio companies.
 Purchases from Horowitz's donations include Skydio drones, in which he was an early investor.

-On November 12, 2024, LVMPD officers attended a 911 call for a break-in at a home near Sunset Park, where the caller, resident Brandon Durham, was fatally shot by police.